swyxio/brain/A - Writing/The Investment Case for Temporal.md

 - [Netflix reported](https://youtu.be/LliBP7YMGyA?t=197) running 500k workflows a *day* in Oct 2021 and projected 1m a day by end 2021
 - [Stripe hasn't disclosed](https://www.youtube.com/watch?v=Crkcr1S-NSc) any numbers, but have posted [a second job for their Workflow Engine team](https://stripe.com/jobs/listing/infrastructure-engineer-developer-productivity-workflow-engine/2964407) this year.

-The natural position of Temporal as a primary tool for the rising [Platform Engineer](https://twitter.com/danielbryantuk/status/1494614250567966732) to provide an independently scalable stateful reliability primitive (bundling queues, databases, timers, gateways, encryption etc.) means that the biggest cost of adoption is paid by the first production user.
+The natural position of Temporal as a primary tool for the rising [Platform Engineer](https://twitter.com/danielbryantuk/status/1494614250567966732) to provide a scalable stateful reliability primitive (bundling queues, databases, timers, gateways, encryption etc.) means that the biggest cost of adoption is paid by the first production user.
 Every subsequent user after that has a much lower cost to adopt Temporal, because most of the deployment and integration niggles have been worked out.
 And once the code has been run and is running reliably, the long running and repetitive nature of this workload means there is very little incentive to churn.

 At minimum this should mean that user acquisition/organic growth should be strong for many years, and in terms of monetization you could see Net Revenue Retention north of 200% in the first few years of implementation, which is world-beating ([110% is good, 130% is great](https://www.lennysnewsletter.com/p/what-is-good-retention-issue-29?utm_source=url), Snowflake is 160-180%, though these numbers are for more mature companies).